emmajanedrews/base-template/_posts/2017-11-30-make-your-holiday-season-fun-with-our-activity-guide.md

 It’s hard to believe that it’s almost the holidays when we still have beautiful sunshine and 80-degree weather right here in South Florida.

-Whether you’re looking to plan a trip down to South Florida, this is your first holiday season here, or you’re a native, it gets a little bit challenging to get into the holiday season because when we think of a “white” Christmas, we think of sand—not snow.
+Whether you’re looking to plan a trip down to South Florida, this is your first holiday season here, or you’re a native, it gets a little bit challenging to get into the holiday season because when we think of a white Christmas, we think of sand—not snow.

 That’s why I’ve found some great ways you can get into the holiday spirit.
 We have interesting things like parades, boat parades, and a Santa’s workshop.
 And guess what?
 We even have our own version of a snowfall.